 It is important to the judging process that Super-Assessors for a particular category should see the shows nominated in that category so that they can be consistently judged – if the Super Assessors do not have this opportunity, this could impair the chances of the nominations being shortlisted.

-For the FULL RUN awards, there is a meeting of the Core Awards Judging Panel meeting, consisting of the Super-Assessor team, plus members of the panel of professional critics who support the Offies.
+For the Offies awards for full run shows (and including Performance Piece), there is a meeting of the Full Run Awards Judging Panel, consisting of the Super-Assessor team, plus members of the panel of professional critics who support the Offies.

-For the SHORT RUN awards, each co-ordinator will meet with their assessor teams.
+For the Offies awards for IDEA / Opera / YPT, each co-ordinator will meet with their assessor teams.

-There will usually be three to four finalists in each category, and these will be announced as soon as possible after the January meetings.
+There will usually be three or four finalists in each category, and finalists will be announced as soon as possible after these January meetings.